 The first print has been criticized for stanza shapes, and as a heavy edit on the original poetry.
-I disagree on the latter and enclose a piece-by-piece analysis.
+I disagree on the latter and enclose a piece-by-piece Analysis, also to continue with the criterion.
 The first print is not a heavy edit, and wholesale belief in the fascicles — because they were written by hand — does not do the poetry any favor.

 A passage back, or two, to make